sdupjj/ACAK/README.md

 2. On Youku (China Mainland):
 https://v.youku.com/v_show/id_XMzk3OTE0NTk0MA==.html?spm=a2h3j.8428770.3416059.1

-# Which should be improved?
+# Which will be improved?
 1. Bilingual setup: Chinese and English.
 2. Global variables: Some variables should be global, not in every sub.